 Systems inherently contain small gaps in security.
 The iPhone famously had a loophole to unlock a phone without using the pin.
 Mind you it was a long step process that included asking Siri a specific question, adding a new time, creating a new contact, and adding a photo to said contact before getting in, but it was a method that was discovered all the same.
 It has since been patched in an update, but it won’t be on an iPhone that has not been updated.
 This goes the same for any other major computer system or application.
 Despite thorough testing, there are always strange loopholes that are missed and then discovered later on.

-Just like regular doctor’s visits to make sure you’re living a healthy lifestyle, continuous, regular updates to your system will keep you running faster and detecting and preventing any threats.
+Just like regular doctor’s visits to make sure you’re living a healthy lifestyle, continuous, cyber security related regular updates to your system will keep you running faster and detecting and preventing any threats.
 This includes the anomalies in the program that weren’t detected right away because they had such a long step process.

 Everyone in your business systems needs an account, and every one of them needs to input their own passwords to get in their profile.
 This large number of passwords for the same access can become dangerous with people losing their slips of paper they’ve written their unique code on or having a simple password for someone to write.

 Making sure to teach them about proper password security practices will keep the wrong eyes from any sensitive data.
 They don’t have to be experts, but they need to know the dangers of sharing their password as well as what they can do to prevent it.
 For another measure of added security, many banks use two-step verification where sometimes, for the more sensitive information, a single passcode entry isn’t enough.
 Picture it like creating a scaled down version of all the action movies you’ve seen where the character must input a code, scan their retina and palm, and then speak into a voice recognition computer.
 Your business is just as important to you as what’s in that vault.

 5. Secure your Servers